• Skip to primary navigation

 Scones on a baking try.

-• For sweet scones use the fluted edge of the biscuit cutter.
+• For sweet scones, use the fluted edge of your cutter for a classic finish.

 🍴 Serving suggestions

-If I'm making them for afternoon tea, I'll often serve the cherry scones on a cake stand with mini sausage rolls, cucumber sandwiches, and other sweet treats.
+If I’m putting together an afternoon tea, I’ll usually pop these cherry scones on a cake stand with some mini sausage rolls, cucumber sandwiches, and a few other sweet bits.

 📖 Variations